Wanna be bolder than a basic cup of joe? Espresso is just the thing! Tempting, robust flavor – you won’t be able to resist.

 First of all, what exactly is espresso, and how does it differ from your regular cup of joe?

-Espresso is a method of preparing a concentrated form of coffee that involves forcing a small amount of nearly boiling water through finely-ground, roasted coffee beans, resulting in a highly concentrated and intensely flavored coffee beverage, the shot of espresso.
+Espresso is a method of preparing a concentrated form of coffee that involves forcing a small amount of nearly boiling water through finely-ground, roasted coffee beans.
+The result is a highly concentrated and intensely flavored coffee beverage, the shot of espresso.

 Origins of Espresso